 Looking for “Tiny Home” living?
 This newly remodeled house is just over 650 sq. ft. with two bedrooms and one bathrooms.
 It has the perfect sized yard at .36 acres and is a bit of a country living!
 All appliances are included, this house is ready to be someones home!
 All new laminate flooring throughout the whole house gives it a classy feel.
 There is a tank-less water heater to ensure that the hot water does not “run out,” along with all the new plumbing!
 Do not miss out on this home!!

 We received this update to services the Home Ownership Center provides and we wanted to ensure we passed it along.

-If your thinking of buying and wondered if their is any down payment assistance available and or credit counseling services to be ready to make your purchase contact them at 937-853-1600
+If you’re thinking of buying and wondered if there is any down payment assistance available and or credit counseling services to be ready to make your purchase, contact them at 937-853-1600

 The HomeOwnership Center recently received a HUD grant that we can now use to cover the costs of homebuyer counseling.
 The grant means that first-time homebuyer counseling is free to our clients.